Blue Monday Crash 2009

 On Monday, 19 January 2009, a date previously known as Blue Monday, British banking shares collapsed in a rout of selling after Royal Bank of Scotland (RBS) announced the biggest corporate losses in British history.
 The shares fell over 67% in a single day.
 Shares in all other British banks suffered heavy losses.

 The next day Lloyds Banking Group and Barclays fell sharply again.
 RBS and HSBC continued to fall.

+As Gordon Brown set out plans to increase public ownership to 70 percent of what was once one of the world’s biggest financial conglomerates, City investors dumped the shares in a selling frenzy.